-With regard to collecting field data, the technical idea is to be on the extreme end with respect to measurement uncertainties, diversity of measurements (especially meteorological), measurement redundancy, measurement resolution (i.e., at the module, string, and/or circuit levels), sampling frequency, data capture rates, and curation of the deployed instruments have been considered to produce a detailed and reliable data set.
-Such an approach allows the greatest utility for using the data for effectively evaluating and improving PV system computer models, for providing datasets that can be confidently used when learning how to use the commercially-available PV modeling tools, for analyzing the impact of local PV on the electrical grid and how to better estimate the local PV generation several minutes to a full day in advance, and to quantify the impact of using data from the more typical PV field monitoring when investigating such issues as fault detection and service lifetime predictions.
+With regard to collecting field data, a very high quality set of PV and meteorological data has been collected over the last several years, and factors such as measurement redundancy, measurement resolution (i.e., at the module, string, and/or circuit levels), sampling frequency, data capture rates, and curation of the deployed instruments have been considered to produce a detailed and reliable data set.
+Such an approach allows the greatest utility for using the data for effectively evaluating and improving PV system simulation models, for providing datasets that can be confidently used when learning how to use commercially-available PV modeling tools, for analyzing the impact of local PV on the electrical grid and how to better estimate the local PV generation several minutes to a full day in advance, and for quantifying the impact of using data from more typical PV field monitoring systems when investigating issues such as fault detection and service lifetime predictions.
 A large amount of this dataset has been published to a public website, (https://pvdata.nist.gov/), and more of that data will be evaluated and made ready for online dissemination or directly to collaborators over the next year.

 What is the research plan?